Just Left My Lucrative Job - Here Is My Income Plan

-I realized a couple of years ago that thanks to diligent savings and investing, I had reached the point where my portfolio income covered my expenses.
-I decided to declare my own personal “financial” independence day and allow myself a year off (or two?).
-I might return to work in a year if 1.
-I either miss work or 2.
-My income plan does not quite work as planned.
-Call me overly optimistic but I do believe that I have structured my portfolio such that it generates sufficient inflation-adjusted income.
+I realized a couple of years ago that, thanks to diligent savings and investing, I had reached the point where my portfolio income covered my expenses.
+I decided to declare my own personal "financial independence day" and allow myself a year off (or two?).
+I might return to work in a year if (1) I either miss work or (2) my income plan does not quite work as planned.
+Call me overly optimistic, but I do believe that I have structured my portfolio such that it generates sufficient inflation-adjusted income.
 Please allow me to introduce my portfolio allocation.

-Taxable Portfolio:
+Taxable Portfolio

 |

-Stocks (ETFs and Individual Dividend Paying)
+Stocks (ETFs and Individual Dividend-Paying)

 |